 Other ways to say: Leading role, front line

-Fun Fact/Origin: The tip of the sword is the first part to strike.
+Fun Fact/Origin: The tip of the sword is the first part to strike in battle.

 Meaning: To act with pride and honor.